v0.9.4

 the stream is destroyed and the promise is fulfilled with value for which fn returned a truthy value.

-If all of the fn calls on the chunks return a falsy value, the promise is fulfilled with undefined
+If all of the fn calls on the chunks return a falsy value, the promise is fulfilled with undefined.

 a function to call on each chunk of the stream.
 Async or not.

-options: ArrayOptionsa promise evaluating to the first chunk for which fn evaluated with a truthy value,
+Optional options: Pick<ArrayOptions, "signal">Optional options: ArrayOptionsa promise evaluating to the first chunk for which fn evaluated with a truthy value,

-if no element was found.
+or undefined if no element was found.

 v17.5.0

-options: ArrayOptionsThis method returns a new stream by applying the given callback to each chunk of the stream and then flattening the result.
+Optional options: Pick<ArrayOptions, "signal">Optional options: ArrayOptionsThis method returns a new stream by applying the given callback to each chunk of the stream and then flattening the result.

 It is possible to return a stream or another iterable or async iterable from fn and the result streams will be merged (flattened) into the returned stream.